Iqrapath/IQRAPATH-MVP/docs/teacher_verification_success_modal.md

 ## Styling

-The modal follows the IQRAPATH design system:
+The modal follows the IQRAQUEST design system:
 - **Colors**: Teal (#14B8A6) for primary elements
 - **Typography**: Bold headings, medium body text
 - **Layout**: Centered modal with 2x2 grid for action buttons